 Before we get in-depth into creating an operational marketing plan, let’s discuss the role that marketing plays within the organization.
 This will create the right mindset for creating an operational marketing plan.

-To be successful, marketing teams need to set a clear strategy, get buy-in from all team members.
+To be successful, marketing teams need to set a clear strategy and get buy-in from all team members.
 Over time, they should continually reinforce the direction by revisiting the operational marketing plan throughout the year.

 Marketing should play a part in shaping marketing goals to achieve company objectives – determining the target audience, gathering intelligence on competitors and the marketplace, and more.